 At the Children’s Museum of Tacoma we believe play is the elemental component of children’s learning.
-Our new specially designed museum experience engages young children and their adult
+Our playscapes engage young children ages birth to 8 and their adult

 The museum’s playscapes and programs support children’s growth through play by addressing age-appropriate development, especially in the areas of creativity, social and emotional skills, cognitive and critical thinking skills, gross and fine motor development, and early literacy learning.